cgeo/cgeo.github.io/development.md

 Nightly builds can cause all kinds of crashes and malfunction.
 Please report such bugs, but don't expect us to deliver a fix right afterwards.
 If you need stable functionality, use the normal build.

-The version without JIT is necessary for some devices with a MediaTek CPU.
-If you observe strange behavior in the live map or jumping distances, try the build without JIT.

 Please be aware:

 Direct downgrading from a nightly version to a production (or beta) version is not possible due to Android versioning restrictions.
 You need to manually deinstall the nightly and afterwards install the production (or beta) version.